How Much Does a Building Inspection Cost in NZ (2026)

 If you're a building inspector setting or reviewing your pricing, consider these factors:

-Calculate your true cost per inspection:
+Know your true cost per inspection

 - Vehicle and fuel costs